MPA Summer Camp Opportunities!

 • Monday, March 25: Classes Resume at 8 AM

-• Thursday, April 4: LS Art and Music Show
+• Thursday, April 4: LS Music Show, 7-8 PM, Nicholson Center

 CHAMP News

-At our CHAMP assembly on February 21, we celebrated Black History Month by exploring some well-known Black Americans who have contributed greatly to our world.
-We focused on the CHAMP attribute of courage and heard the beautiful words of Amanda Gorman, the first-ever Youth Poet Laureate.
-We were able to hear Amanda recite her poem “The Hill We Climb,” filmed at President Biden’s inauguration.
-Amanda is a member of the “speech difficulty club,” (her words) and is a courageous figure for many reasons.
-Our next CHAMP assembly is March 6, and we will be learning about being cooperative.
-Please send your child to school wearing their CHAMP colors!
+At our CHAMP assembly on March 6, we celebrated Women’s History Month by exploring some well-known women who have contributed greatly to our world.
+We focused on the CHAMP attribute of cooperative.
+Every day at lunchtime for the month of March, Lower School students read a small passage about important women in our world to the rest of the division.
+Our next CHAMP assembly is April 17, and we will be learning about being accountable.
+Please send your child to school on that day wearing their CHAMP colors!

 2024 MPA Spring Auction on April 19

-Be on the lookout for information about the 2024 MPA Spring Auction: Together, We Can Move Mountains, scheduled for Friday, April 19 at Dellwood Golf Club.
+We hope to see you at the 2024 MPA Spring Auction, Together We Can Move Mountains, on Friday, April 19 at Dellwood Golf Club.
 This is your chance to attend a night of fun, inspiration, and community building while supporting MPA with fellow parents, alumni, and friends.
-Read More

 Mark Your Calendars